FullByte/FullByte.github.io/SECURITY.md

 ## Reporting a Vulnerability

 Please report bugs/vulns by opening an issue in this repo.
-Response time may vary between 3 sec and 30 days.
+Response time may vary between 3 sec and 3 months.
 All reports are welcome and will be checked.
-No reward can be paid as this is just a hobby.
+There are no rewards paid; this is just a hobby project.

+Thank you very much :)